ROCm/pytorch-micro-benchmarking/README.md

 - `--distributed_dataparallel`: Uses torch.nn.parallel.DistributedDataParallel to run multiple processes/node.
 However, the script only launches one process per GPU, multiple processes need to be launched manually.
 See example below.

 _NOTE_: `--distributed_dataparallel` option will be deprecated in the future as this path can be exercised now with `torchrun`.
+_NOTE_: If comparing `--distributed_dataprallel` performance with `torchrun` one, you need to multiply the `--batch-size` with number of nodes in the `torchrun` command. `torchrun` will split the batch size into mini batches that run on each of the nodes. `--distributed_dataparallel` doesn't do that automatically, it run with whatever the user provides.

 Examples:
 - for a 1-GPU resnet50 run: